-Ben Baumberg Geiger is a Senior Lecturer in Sociology and Social Policy.
+Ben Baumberg Geiger is a Reader in Sociology and Social Policy.
 He also works for Kent's Q-Step Centre, which he helped found and co-directed until September 2016.

 Social science undergraduates across the UK rarely have good quantitative skills (outside of Psychology or Economics) – that is, skills for interpreting or creating statistical analyses to help understand the social world.
 This causes problems for academia, for employers, and more broadly for having a citizenry who can critique the ever-increasing barrage of statistical information they face in their daily lives.
 The Nuffield Foundation, the ESRC and Hefce funded 15 'Q-Step' centres across the country to address this.

 Kent was one of the successful centres and Ben was a Co-Director of the initiative until 2016.
 He now works as part of the team teaching students new skills in quantitative and qualitative methods, wider critical thinking skills, and experience in applying these skills to the world around them.
 See the Kent Q-Step website for more details.

 Ben is happy to supervise PhD or Masters students researching any of the topics listed in his research interests.